FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio clean [OPTIONS]

-  The clean command deletes the temporary files that were generated in the
+  The command 'apio clean' removes temporary files generated in the project
-  project directory by previous apio commands.
-The commands is typically used
+  directory by previous Apio commands.
-  in the root directory of the project that contains the apio.ini file.

   Example:
     apio clean

-  [Hint] If you are using a git repository, add a .gitignore file with the
-  temporary apio file names.

 Options:
   -p, --project-dir path  Set the root directory for the project.